 While the President and others in the administration indicated these new travel restrictions should last for 30 days, the proclamations do not specify an expiration date.
 Each of the COVID-19 travel ban proclamations state the restrictions will “. . . remain in effect until terminated by the President.
 The Secretary of Health and Human Services shall recommend that the President continue, modify, or terminate this proclamation as described in section 5 of Proclamation 9984, as amended.”

 U.S. citizens, lawful permanent residents and other exempt individuals (listed below) traveling to the United States should consult the Department of Homeland Security’s (DHS) procedures for “Americans Returning from Certain European Countries, China, and Iran” restricting air travel through 13 U.S. airports.
 In addition, U.S. Embassies and Consulates could limit or suspend consular operations at any time with little or no notice.
-For the latest updates, as announced by the Department of State, consult travel advisories at travel.state.gov and the State Department’s Current Outbreak of Coronavirus Disease 2019 page.
+For the latest updates, as announced by the Department of State, consult travel advisories at travel.state.gov.

 The following categories of individuals continue to be exempt from this temporary entry ban:

 - U.S. citizens (including those holding dual citizenship);

 - U.S. lawful permanent residents (or “green card” holders);